 - 2.5.1 Scheduled Monument Consent (SMC) is required for any works or operations that would 'demolish, destroy, remove, repair, alter or add to' those parts of the FRE(AW)WHS designated a scheduled monument.
 This includes invasive archaeological investigations.
-Applications for SMC are made directly to Historic Environment Scotland. - 2.5.2 As in the case of planning applications, early pre-application contact, this time with Historic Environment Scotland, is strongly advised.
+Applications for SMC are made directly to Historic Scotland. - 2.5.2 As with potential planning application above, early pre-application contact, this time with Historic Scotland, is strongly advised.
 To streamline the process advice on applications for planning permission and SMC should be sought at the same time.
 Where both planning permission and SMC are required, development cannot proceed without both consents in place.
-The annex to PAN 2/1011 provides a flowchart outlining the consideration of archaeology in planning decisions and will be applicable to applications affecting the Antonine Wall regardless of the need for SMC. - 2.5.3 The presumption of scheduling is that any future works will be the minimum necessary consistent with the preservation of the monument.
-The Historic Environment Scotland website and the HESP includes further information on scheduling and SMC and can be used to identify the location of scheduled monuments: see Appendix 3.
+Annex 6 of the SHEP has further detail on the relationship betweenscheduled monument consent and planning permission.
+The annex to PAN 2/1011 provides a flowchart outlining the consideration of archaeology in planning decisions and will be applicable to applications affecting the Antonine Wall regardless of the need for SMC. - 2.5.3 The presumption of scheduling is that any future works will be the minimum necessary consistant with the preservation of the monument.
+The Historic Scotland website and the SHEP includes further information on scheduling and SMC and can be used to identify the location of scheduled monuments: see Appendix 3.